arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="masking fontawesome icons.png" title="masking fontawesome icons" alt="masking fontawesome icons">}}

-## Layering, Text, & Counters fontawesome icons
+## Layering, Text, & Counters Font Awesome icons

-fontawesome layers have some cool features like
+Font Awesome layers have some cool features like

 1. we can place multiple icons on top of each other.
 2. We can add text on top of icons.
 3. We can add counters to the icons.

-Angular fontawesome has a selector called `fa-layers` which is used to place icons on top of each other.
+Angular Font Awesome has a selector called `fa-layers` which is used to place icons on top of each other.

 We will try to place twitter icon on top of square icon.
 To achieve this use the below code snippet